joky1900/DataAnalysisTool/README.md

-# <font color="orange"> Data Analysis Tool for the Benchmarking Extension </font>
+# <font color="orange"> Data Analysis Tool</font>

 ##  <font color="green">About the tool: </font>

-This is a complementary tool to analyze data gathered from the benchmarking extension.
+This is a complementary tool to analyze data gathered from the [Benchmarking Extension](https://github.com/joky1900/BenchmarkingExtension).

 The benchmarking extension is designed to assess the accuracy of Eye-Tracking software.
 It is an extension of the existing "EyesOnTheCode" program with benchmarking functionality,